Category Archives: 1958 Films

 South Pacific has much to be treasured for, especially with its songs.

-For one thing, all of Rodgers & Hammerstein’s immortal songs from the stage production, “Some Enchanted Evening,” “Bali Hai,” “There Is Nothing Like a Dame,” “I’m in Love With a Wonderful Guy,” “Younger Than Springtime” is retained, and, as a bonus, a song cut from the original stage production, “My Girl Back Home,” is revived herein.
+For one thing, all of Rodgers & Hammerstein’s immortal songs from the stage productions “Some Enchanted Evening,” “Bali Hai,” “There Is Nothing Like a Dame,” “I’m in Love With a Wonderful Guy,” “Younger Than Springtime” is retained, and, as a bonus, a song cut from the original stage production, “My Girl Back Home,” is revived herein.

-A key point to remember is that South Pacific is far from fluff despite the tendency for comic scenes or light-sounding numbers.
+A key point to remember is that the South Pacific is far from fluff despite the tendency for comic scenes or light-sounding numbers.

 The picture never feels dated and exists as a timeless member of the stage productions magically brought to the big screen club.